Read media coverage and download images, portraits, and logos

 Trend researcher: Boring stores will become extinct

-The rise of online shopping is sharpening consumers' demands on the experience in physical stores, says the CEO of Pej Gruppen.
+The rise in online shopping is contributing to consumers' heightened expectations of the experience in physical stores, according to the CEO of Pej Gruppen.

 February 2, 2023

-Parents are spending money in the inflation crisis: Children's clothing manufacturer reports sales momentum
+Parents spend money during inflation crisis: Children's clothing manufacturer reports strong sales

-According to a trend researcher, even uncertain times are far from slowing down sales of children's clothing.
+According to a trend researcher, even uncertain times are not slowing down sales of children's clothing.
 Several Danish brands are also making their mark internationally in this market.

 January 31, 2023